Current Business Hours:

-Otherwise, STAGE is open by Appointment only unless we have a class, rental or event on-site.
+Otherwise, STAGE is open by Appointment, unless we have a class, rental or event on-site.

 In any case, PLEASE Call 214 630-7722 before you come down.